40K-Rogue-Trader-Modding-Community/ModMenuRT/README.md

 ### Best Practices

 * **Do not add settings during mod load,** without additional handling you cannot create a `LocalizedString`.
-I recommend adding settings before, during, or after `BlueprintsCache.Init()`.
+It is recommended to add settings before, during, or after `BlueprintsCache.Init()`.
 * Don't use `IsModificationAllowed` to enable/disable a setting based on another setting.
 This is checked when the page is opened so it won't apply immediately.
 * Indicate settings which require reboot using `WithLongDescription()`.
 The game's setting boolean `RequireReboot` does nothing.